Jirinrin/slacknimate-easy/README.md

 # Easier slacknimate

-This uses a modified exe from [Slacknimate](https://github.com/mroth/slacknimate) (modified source code: https://github.com/Jirinrin/slacknimate/tree/my-changes) and was built to make using it a bit simpler (rather than having to manually create a txt file with the animation in it and sending that to StdIn etc)
+This uses a modified exe from [Slacknimate](https://github.com/mroth/slacknimate) (modified source code: https://github.com/Jirinrin/slacknimate/tree/my-changes) and was built to make using it a bit simpler (rather than having to manually create a txt file with the animation in it and sending that to StdIn etc).

 ## To use:
 - Put this folder somewhere and include it in your PATH